 What affect does bariatric surgery have on type-2 diabetes?
 A study was conducted on a group of diabetics after they received bariatric surgery.

-The results showed that within the first few months post-operation, the patients began coming off of their medications.
-By the end of the 12-month study, many of them were totally off of every mediation and they had normalized blood sugar levels.
+The results showed that within the first few months post-operation, the patients with elevated blood sugar levels began coming off of their medications.
+By the end of the 12-month study, many of them were totally off of every mediation and they had normalized blood sugar levels after a blood sugar test.

 The study with gastric band patients who had type-2 diabetes had the same result as the bariatric surgery study: the diabetes slowly went away, and it did not come back.